HomeCybersecurityCyber Security Risk Management:...

 Basing your judgment on an assessment a year ago makes you ripe for an attack.
 Many things happen in a year.
 That’s why massive companies like Meta, Google, and Twitter roll out updates every few weeks.
 They want to remain one step ahead of hackers, and sometimes they can fail too.

 The cybersecurity landscape is changing daily, but you can’t afford to pay for an assessment every week.
 That’s why you need to make cyber security risk management an ongoing process.
 You plan for the future by starting today.
-The risk exposure is influenced by various other elements apart from the technology you use.
+Various factors, aside from the technology you use, influence the risk exposure.

 Hardware is often limited, so you need to pay more attention to the software.
 What’s even more, the weakest link in any tech chain is the human one.
 A computer doesn’t make mistakes.
 It always does what it was programmed to do.
 However, people can make simple mistakes that put the entire system at risk.